-It's true.
-Biodiesel is the most diverse fuel on the planet.
-It's made from a broad range of feedstocks including soybean oil, animal fats and used cooking oil.
+Biodiesel and renewable diesel are the most diverse fuels on the planet.
+They are made from a broad range of feedstocks including soybean oil, animal fats and used cooking oil.
 Biodiesel's ability to find new uses for fats and oils makes it an ideal advanced biofuel, reducing emissions by more than 50 percent compared to petroleum.
-It also drives new feedstock research and development.
-Next-generation feedstocks, like camelina and pennycress, could help meet our nation's energy demands in the future.

 Job Creator, Economy Driver

 Biodiesel supports more than 60,000 American jobs.
 In fact, for every 100 million gallons of biodiesel that is produced – the industry creates 3,200 jobs.
 So, as biodiesel grows – so does its job-creating ability.

 Biodiesel production impacts more than just the biodiesel industry.
 As diverse as its feedstocks, so are the sectors impacted economically.
 Biodiesel drives economic benefits for manufacturing, service, transportation and agriculture, to name a few.
 After more than 25 years, biodiesel has grown to adding more than $12 billion to the US economy.